Nike Free RN Flyknit 3.0

 Updates to Nike Free RN Flyknit 3.0

 - A sock-like fit and a flexible in-shoe experience; such terms are what the Nike Free RN Flyknit 3.0 strives to embody.
-This running shoe offers a stretchy yet accommodating in-shoe hug with the use of a Flyknit upper and a slip-on design.
+This running shoe from Nike offers a stretchy yet accommodating in-shoe hug with the use of a Flyknit upper and a slip-on design.
 The midfoot and heel features a wraparound strap that holds the foot securely in place.

-- Low-Density foam is used for the cushioning system of this product.
+- Low-density foam is used for the cushioning system of this product.
 This full-length material provides underfoot support without weighing the foot down.
 The lightness and springiness may permit an excellent performance on the roads.
 The outer part doesn’t have rubber; instead, deep sipes and anatomical contact points take responsibility for surface control and flexibility.

 The outsole unit of the Nike Free RN Flyknit 3.0 is made of ground-contact foam, the same one that is used for the midsole.
 An anatomical shape makes sure that the part of the foot-pad that touches the ground will also have the foam to match the position.
 And since rubber isn’t used, traction is a responsibility that falls to the foam, as well.